jenbuzz/drupal-themes/businesscard/README.md

 Businesscard
 ==============

-a drupal 7 theme - created as a test of drupal subthemes and some general html5/css3/js stuff.
+sandbox project: a drupal 7 theme - created as a test of drupal subthemes and some general html5/css3/js stuff.